GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-27 12:27:26 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-27 12:50:52 IST

 Current Weather in Coimbatore:
 Temperature: 24.88 °C
-Condition: light intensity drizzle
+Condition: mist